Learning Outcomes

 Anti-Money Laundering and Risk Management

 Law firms are subject to strict anti-money laundering (AML) obligations.
-A risk-based approach is required by the Money Laundering Regulations 2017 and enforced by the SRA.
+A risk-based approach is required by the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 and enforced by the SRA.

 Firms must: